ToTop1223/ToTop1223/README.md

 My Passion Lies in Solving Computer Problems With Tailored Data and Communicating Complex Ideas to My Peers.
 I Am Also Very Interested in Programming.

-* 🌍 I'm From Singapore
+* 🌍 I'm From Finland
-* ✉️ You Can Contact Me at SuperStar.dev1919@gmail.com
+* ✉️ You Can Contact Me at leonidkaralis@gmail.com
 * ⚡ I'm a developer
 * 🌱 I'm Really Interested in Web Development,System development and Blockchain
 * ✌🏻 I Also Enjoy Troubleshooting and Assembling Computers